You are currently viewing UK Court Orders ThinkMarkets to Return $4.28 Million to its client account.

 The court order, issued against both of ThinkMarkets’ UK and Australia operating entities, TF Global Markets (UK) Ltd and TF Global Markets (Aust) Pty Ltd, is an interim mandatory injunction requiring ThinkMarkets to transfer $4,280,818.88 to its client money segregated account in the UK by 4:30 pm on Monday, January 15.

 The court ruling stems from a legal disagreement between ThinkMarkets and a (now-former) client from Turkey, Abdurrahman Suzgun.
-Mr. Suzgun supposedly received notice from ThinkMarkets in late 2021 that USD $4.28 million would be debited (i.e., withdrawn) from his account, prompting him to take legal action against the broker.
+ThinkMarkets notified Mr. Suzgun in late 2021 about a USD 4.28 million debit, prompting him to sue the broker.

 The order, issued by His Honour Judge Richard Pearce, specifies that if ThinkMarkets violates the order, the firm (or any director or officer) may be found in contempt of court and imprisoned, fined, or have its assets seized.